arnoldrobbins/ratfor/README.md

 the Bell Labs `ratfor` translator written by Brian Kernighan.
 It include the original versions from the Sixth, Seventh, Eighth and Tenth Edition UNIX(R) systems.
 There is a separate branch with each version of the original code.
+(The Ninth Edition sources in the TUHS archives did not have ratfor.)

 In addition, starting with the version from the Tenth Edition, I have modernized the code to compile and run on a current day GNU/Linux